Hilbert-Schmidt Hankel operators with harmonic symbols on the Bergman space of strongly pseudoconvex domains in $\mathbb{C}^n$: Introduction

 \section{Introduction}

-Hilbert-Schmidt Hankel operators on Bergman spaces of domains in $\mathbb{C}^n$ for $n\geq 2$ is often classically studied on the unit ball or the unit polydisc.
+Hilbert-Schmidt Hankel operators on Bergman spaces of domains in $\mathbb{C}^n$ for $n\geq 2$ is often classically studied on the unit ball and bounded pseudoconvex complete Reinhardt domains.
+For a characterization of Hilbert-Schmidt Hankel operators on the Bergman space of the unit ball, see \cite{ZhuPaper}.
+A characterization for the Bergman space of bounded pseudoconvex complete Reinhardt domains is seen in \cite{cz2}.
+The proofs of the results in \cite{cz2} use the fact that normalized holomorphic monomials are an orthonormal basis for the Bergman space.
 Additionally, the symbols studied are usually conjugate holomorphic.
-It is natural to study bounded strongly pseudoconvex domains as a generalization for a few reasons.
-The primary reason are the nice diagonal asymptotics for the Bergman kernel near boundary points.
-Additionally, we use the nice mapping properties of the Berezin transform on such domains.
+Consequently, the proofs rely on explicit computations.
+It is natural to study bounded strongly pseudoconvex domains as a generalization for a few reasons, including the nice diagonal asymptotics for the Bergman kernel near boundary points.
+Additionally, we can use the nice mapping properties of the Berezin transform on such domains.
+The advantage of this approach is one does not rely on explicit computations.
+Thus we are able to generalize the results on the unit ball to other domains where one does not necessarily have a nice explicit orthonormal basis for the Bergman space.
 We will briefly survey some previous work.
 In one complex dimension, \cite{afp} showed that for holomorphic function on the unit disc $\phi$, $H_{\overline{\phi}}$ is of Shatten $p$-class if and only if $\phi$ is in the holomorphic Besov $p$-space given by See also \cite[Theorem 8.29]{ZhuBook}.
 For conjugate holomorphic symbols on smoothly bounded strongly pseudoconvex domains, \cite{hui} characterized the Schatten class membership of the corresponding Hankel operators on Bergman spaces.
 In higher complex dimensions, \cite{gs} studied Schatten-$p$ class membership of Hankel operators with conjugate holomorphic symbols that are smooth up the the closure of smooth bounded pseudoconvex domains.
 In \cite{cz1}, the authors characterize Hilbert-Schmidt Hankel operators with conjugate holomorphic symbols on complex ellipsoids.
 The papers \cite{tl} and later \cite{cz2} consider conjugate holomorphic symbols on various bounded Reinhardt domains.
 We take a slightly different approach and consider more general symbols.
 We consider symbols that are sufficiently smooth up to the closure of the domain and harmonic on the interior.
 The domains we consider are $C^{\infty}$-smooth, bounded, and strongly pseudoconvex.
 Recall symbol $\phi$ is said to be harmonic if $\phi$ has the local mean value property on $\Omega$.
 For $\phi\in C^2(\overline{\Omega})$, this condition is equivalent to $\Delta\phi=0$ on $\Omega$.
 Here, $\Delta$ is the (real) Laplacian.
 Recall $A^2(\Omega)$ is the Hilbert space consisting of holomorphic, square integrable functions on $\Omega$.
 It is well known that the point evaluation map is bounded on $A^2(\Omega)$.
 So $A^2(\Omega)$ is a reproducing kernel space with kernel $K_z$.
 This kernel is known as the Bergman kernel.
 One can show that $K_z(w)$ is holomorphic in $w$ and conjugate holomorphic in $z$.
-Furthermore, We denote $k_z$ as the normalized Bergman kernel and we let $S_{\Omega}$ represent the set of all strongly pseudoconvex boundary points.
+Furthermore, We denote $k_z$ as the normalized Bergman kernel.
+That is,